All Episodes

 And then I can honestly say I'm not interested.

-Now we're gonna force them.
+Now we're going to force them.

-What are they gonna put us?
+Where are they going to put us?

-You don't want to stand for the I don't want to force you.
+You don't want to stand for the anthem.

 And Donald Trump tweeted that tax laws should be changed so the NFL doesn't get massive tax breaks while at the same time disrespecting our anthem flag and country.

-And I pointed out how many, you know, m tens and hundreds of millions of dollars have been spent by taxpayers to fund these stadiums.
+And I pointed out how many, you know, tens and hundreds of millions of dollars have been spent by taxpayers to fund these stadiums.

-Now I don't necessarily think it's all a bad deal for the people in cities because it generates a lot Of jobs and a lot of businesses, and on some level it does make economic sense at some points, but then there's the overuse.
+Now, I don't necessarily think it's all a bad deal for the people in cities because it generates a lot of jobs and a lot of businesses.

-I mean, you got I can't believe Atlanta is now building their you know, Turner Field, and they they got their new field, now the new field is going to move out to the suburbs in Cobb County.
+I mean, you got, I can't believe Atlanta is now building their, you know, Turner Field and they got their new field.

-How many more Brave Stadiums do we need in Atlanta?
+How many more brave stadiums do we need in Atlanta?

 And they're not expensive to build any of these things.

-Sports and especially the NFL brings people together and lets them set aside those divisions at least for a few hours.
+Sports, and especially the NFL, brings people together and lets them set aside those divisions at least for a few hours.

 The current dispute over the national anthem is threatening to erode the unifying power of our game and is now dividing us and our players from many fans across the country.